The Society meets at

 Joint meeting with the Baird

-Ornithological Club on their meeting night with Baird hosting.
+Ornithological Club on their meeting night.

-January 26, 2024 Friday 7:30 PM
+January 23, 2026 Friday 7:30 PM

 "Members' Night" Members' opportunity to present.
-Program will consist of

-three or four short programs by members.
-See an officer if you have a program to share.
+Program will consist of three or four short programs by members.
+See an officer if you

-February 23, 2024 Friday 7:30 PM
+February 27, 2026 Friday 7:30 PM

 Some time in late February or March.